Gibbs entropy from entanglement in electric quenches: Chiral entanglement and Gibbs entropy

 with $\gamma^\mu$ the Dirac matrices, $A_1(t)$ a homogeneous, time-dependent background gauge field, working in the $(+,-)$ signature and with $\psibar = \psi^\dagger \gamma^0$ the usual Dirac conjugate.

 We emphasize that this choice is out of convenience; the computations can also be carried for free fermions in a purely electric background in $3+1$ dimensions.
+In this case, one needs to introduce a transverse momentum $p_T$ for each pair, which then needs to be integrated over; we refer the interested reader to \cite{Dunne:2004nc, Ruffini:2009hg} for more information on pair creation in $3+1$ dimensions.
 Throughout this work, we will be concerned with pair creation, associated entropies, and thermalization.
-To tackle these questions, it will prove convenient to use the method of Bogoliubov transformations \cite{bogoliubov1947theory}, see \cite{Birrell:1982ix,Ambjorn:1983hp,Blaschke:2017igl,Domcke:2021fee} for examples and reviews.
+To tackle these questions, we will use the method of Bogoliubov transformations \cite{bogoliubov1947theory}, see \cite{Birrell:1982ix,Ambjorn:1983hp,Blaschke:2017igl,Domcke:2021fee} for examples and reviews.
+It will be particularly useful here because it will allow us to explicitly construct and work with a Fock space, giving us a direct way to compute density matrices and entropies thereof.

 At any instant of time $t^*$, the Hamiltonian associated to \eqref{eq:DiracAc}

 is diagonalized by introducing creation and annihilation operators $\ma{k_1}{t^*}, \madag{k_1}{t^*}, \mb{k_1}{t^*}, \mbdag{k}{t^*}$ satisfying the usual anticommutation relations